trenskow/app/README.md

 ### `Request`

 This class represents the request.
-Each individual request has it's own instance assigned to `context.request`, where it accessible from endpoint, routers and handlers.
+Each individual request has its own instance assigned to `context.request`, where it accessible from endpoint, routers and handlers.

 > extends `http.IncomingMessage`